KonomiAI/Chronicle/docs/design/custom-form.md

 ### Load multiple choice options from server

 The system will be able to load multiple choice options dynamically using REST APIs.

+### Connection with entities

+Entities like activity entry, customers, etc. will have a new responses field.
+This will keep track of all the responses that was filled for the entity.

+For activity entry, upon creation, all forms with activity entry as the purpose is loaded.
+The user selects one form and completes it.
+Then users can add any number of activity entry, or null purpose forms to the entry.

+For all other entities, by default all forms whose purpose is matching the entity are required to be completed.
+Then users can attach any additional fields.

 ## Form management lifecycle